atropos-null/LS/py110/lesson_2/py110_practiceproblems2.md

 dict1 = {'a': ['d', 'e'], 'b': ['f', 'g'], 'c': ['h', 'i']}

-# This one is much more challenging than it looks!
-Try it, but don't
-# stress about it.
-If you don't solve it in 10 minutes, you can look
-# at the answer.
 dict2 = {'1st': {'d': 3}, '2nd': {'e': 2, 'f': 1}, '3rd': {'g': 0}}
 ```

 Answer: